How Do Free Mobile Apps Make Money?

 Developing a free mobile app is definitely the right business strategy.

-Before shedding light on how you can make money with free apps, we’d like to draw your attention to another matter: correct app presentation.
+Before shedding light on how to make money with apps, we’d like to draw your attention to another matter: correct app presentation.
 Remember that users must be able to quickly find your app and understand what it’s designed for.

 Incite User Interest Through Accurate App Packaging